fire-futures/.github/profile/README.md

 4\.
 Geographic location of data collection:

-The original data utilized from CalAdapt covers California and some of surrounding states, including Nevada, Arizona, and Oregon.
-However, user-input data frames into the workflow and final application are not constrained to this geographic range.
+The original data utilized from CalAdapt covers California and surrounding states, including Nevada, Arizona, and Oregon.
+The application is limited to using this data with an API however, user-input data frames into the configurable workflow are not constrained to this geographic range.

 5\.
 Information about funding sources that supported the collection of the data: